Bang1338/wordle-today/PREVIOUS.md

 ### Hint #3: First letter and Last letter
 <details>
   <summary>First one</summary>
-  Begins with the letter "R"
+  Begins with the letter "C"
 </details>
 <details>
   <summary>Last one</summary>
-  Ends with the letter "T"
+  Ends with the letter "C"
 </details>

 ### Hint #4: Meaning
 <details>
   <summary>The word, Mason, what does that mean?</summary>
-  Terms of reference; set of responsibilities; scope.
+  Severe pains that grip the abdomen or the disease that causes such pains (due to intestinal or bowel-related problems).
 </details>

 ## ANSWER